-Home to northern Europe’s largest man-made lake, England's largest working forest and the darkest skies in England, Kielder Water & Forest Park is England's number one tourism attraction (Visit England 2013).
+Home to northern Europe’s largest man-made lake, England's largest working forest and the darkest skies in England.

 Kielder Water & Forest Park is perfect for individuals or families that love nature, water sports, exploring, walking, cycling and much more.
 It features mile upon mile of purpose-built trails including forest walks for all the family and dedicated mountain bike tracks.

 The Lakeside Way is a 26 mile multi-user trail, suitable for walkers, cyclists, horse riders and wheelchair users, that encircles the shoreline of Kielder Water.
 A haven for wildlife, Kielder Water & Forest Park is also home to around 50% of England’s native red squirrel population.
-In 2009 it was the first time on record that a pair of ospreys had recolonised naturally in Northumberland after over 200 years of absence in Northumberland it is a delight to see ospreys thriving at Kielder and we now have six breeding pairs producing chicks.
+After 200 years of absence in Northumberland it is a delight to see ospreys thriving at Kielder and we now have six breeding pairs producing chicks.
 Since 2009, when re-colonisation in Northumberland began, Kielder Forest has made an impressive contribution to the northern Osprey population.
 You can also spot otters, roe deer, badgers and bats.
 Waterskiing and sailing enthusiasts take to the water all year round and the lake offers a huge challenge to keen trout anglers between March and October.

 You can discover all you need to know about Kielder Water & Forest Park including its history and wildlife at Tower Knowe Visitor Centre or visit Kielder Castle, the former hunting lodge for the Duke of Northumberland, which now hosts a visitor centre and cafe.
-Kielder Waterside boasts luxury self catering forest lodges, an indoor heated swimming pool and sauna, restaurant and bar and the Kielder Water Birds of Prey Centre.
+Kielder Waterside boasts luxury self catering forest lodges, a gym, indoor heated swimming pool and sauna, restaurant and bar and the Kielder Water Birds of Prey Centre.